nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * The search is case-sensitive, e.g. `hans` will not match `Hans`.
 * For email, country, phone and interview status, only full words will be matched.
-* For name, comment and tags, partial words will be matched, e.g. `Han` will match `Hans`.
+* For name, comment and tag, partial words will be matched, e.g. `Han` will match `Hans`.
 * The search will fail if either of the email, country, phone or interview status is in an invalid format.
 * If multiple fields are specified, only candidates that match **all** the specified attributes will be returned.